 A QMCSO is a "Qualified Medical Child Support Order."
 This is a court order that gives a child the right to be covered under the Program.
 If a QMCSO applies, the child is eligible for coverage as your Dependent.
-You can obtain a free copy of the Program's QMCSO procedures, which explain how the Program determines whether a court order meets the Program's requirements by requesting a copy from the Plan Administrator.
+You can obtain a free copy of the Program's QMCSO procedures, which explain how the Program determines whether a court order meets the Program's requirements by requesting a copy from the Plan Administrator at the contact information listed in Section 1.
+ERISA Information.